Ellermann-F/UNIS-AG-353-G4-supplements/README.md

-In March 2025, a UNIS expedition to Helmer Hanssen retrieved multiple gravity cores and CTDs.
-One of these was the 516 cm-long HH25-06-GC gravity core, which was retrieved from a water depth of 152 m.
+In March 2025, a UNIS expedition on Helmer Hanssen retrieved multiple gravity cores and CTDs.
+One of these was the 516 cm-long HH25-06-GC gravity core, which was retrieved from a water depth of 152 m, in Bellsund, Western Svalbard.
 It was subsequently analysed by master's students on the 'Terrestrial and Marine Climate History of Svalbard' course (AG-353) at UNIS in August 2025.
 The laboratory workflow included:

 - cleaning and logging
 - 10 sub-samples from various depths;